ABP Board Members

 His works have featured in numerous academic and professional publications, conferences, and exhibitions, including Design Issues, Visual Communication, Print, Graphis, Wallpaper, the AIGA Design Educators Conference, TypeCon, the Society of Typographic Arts, ICOGRADA, the World Design Summit, and Salone del Mobile in Milan.
 His work is included in the permanent collection of the Art Institute of Chicago.

-Moatasim Nuri
+Mr. Moatasim Nuri

 Vice President, Operations – PUE